Jishnu-Aji/loan-category-encoding-pandas/README.md

 ## Overview

 This project demonstrates how to convert categorical variables into numerical values using only Pandas.
-The loan dataset is preprocessed using Label Encoding and One-Hot Encoding techniques, making it suitable for machine learning models.
+The loan dataset is preprocessed using Label Encoding and One-Hot Encoding techniques to prepare it for machine learning applications.

 ## Dataset

-**Dataset Used:** `loan.csv`
+Dataset used: `loan.csv`

-The dataset contains loan applicant information, including demographic details, loan attributes, and loan status.
+The dataset contains loan applicant information such as demographics, financial details, loan characteristics, and loan approval status.

 ## Objective

 - Load the dataset using Pandas
 - Identify categorical columns
-- Convert categorical values into numerical values
+- Convert categorical variables into numerical values
-- Use only Pandas for all preprocessing operations
+- Perform all preprocessing using only Pandas
-- Save the transformed dataset for further analysis
+- Generate an encoded dataset ready for machine learning

 ## Technologies Used